A Perturbation Approach to Unconstrained Linear Bandits: Results for Online Convex Optimization

 \end{proof}

-For ease of discussion we also provide the tuned guarantee for the unconstrained setting, obtained by running \Cref{alg:dynamic-base-olo} with step-size $\eta$ for each $\eta\in\Set{2^i/GT\minOp 1/G, i=0,1,\ldots}$ and adding the resulting iterates together. \begin{restatable}{theorem}{DynamicBaseOLOTuned} For any sequence $\cmp_{1:T}=(\cmp_1,\ldots,\cmp_T)$ in $\R^d$,
+For completeness we also provide the tuned guarantee for the unconstrained setting, obtained by running \Cref{alg:dynamic-base-olo} with step-size $\eta$ for each $\eta\in\Set{2^i/LT\minOp 1/L, i=0,1,\ldots}$ and adding the resulting iterates together. \begin{restatable}{theorem}{DynamicBaseOLOTuned} For any sequence of $L$-Lipschitz convex functions $f_1,\ldots,f_T$ and any sequence $\cmp_{1:T}=(\cmp_1,\ldots,\cmp_T)$ in $\R^d$, \Cref{alg:dynamic-meta-olo} guarantees

 where $\Phi(x,\lambda)= x\Log{\lambda x+1}$ and $P_T^\Phi(\lambda)= \sum_{t=2}^T\Phi(\norm{\cmp_t-\cmp_\tmm},\lambda)$. \end{restatable} \begin{proof} Observe that for any $\eta_i\in\cS$, we have